Capture of Cairo (1517)

 The capture of Cairo was the final major engagement of the Ottoman Mamluk War of 1516-1517.
 The city of Cairo, the capital of the Mamluk Sultanate, was sacked and fell into the hands of the Ottoman forces led by Sultan Selim I during the 27-30 January 1517.
 Following Cairo's fall and the subsequent execution of the last Mamluk Sultan and member of the Abbasid dynasty: Tuman Bay II, the Mamluk Sultanate was absorbed into the expanding Ottoman Empire.
-Following its conquest, Cairo saw its status reduced from the previously the capital of the Mamluk Sultanate to a provincial city governed from Constantinople.
-The economic trends from the later years of the Mamluk Sultanate continued under Ottoman rule, with the country being increasingly subject to taxation by the imperial government and its status as a military base to launch further expansion into surrounding lands.

 Background

 The Mamluk Sultanate of Egypt was a Muslim dynasty in Egypt (1250–1517).
 The Mamluks constituted a class of military slaves of either Turkic or Circassian origin.
 After a coup in 1250, they began ruling in Egypt and they annexed Syria and Palestine to their realm.
 Initially, the relations between the Mamluk Sultanate and the Ottoman Empire in Turkey and the Balkans were friendly.
 However during the last years of the 15th century, the competition to control south Turkey (Çukurova, Cilicia of the antiquity) deteriorated the relations.

 Furthermore, during the Ottoman-Safavid (Persia) war the Dulkadirids, which was a Mamluk vassal, supported the Safavids.
 After the Battle of Chaldiran in 1514, Ottoman vizier (later grand vizier) Hadim Sinan Pasha retaliated by annexing Dulkadirid territory (most of South East Anatolia) after the Battle of Turnadag to the Ottoman realm in 1515.
 The tensions between the two great powers led to conflict.
 Ottoman Sultan Selim I (reigned 1512-1520) won two decisive battles, the Battle of Marj Dabiq in 1516 and the Battle of Ridaniya in 1517.